Feyisayo/woocommerce-globalpay/readme.txt

 GlobalPay accepts MasterCard, VISA and bank transfers.
 Get started at https://www.globalpay.com.ng/

-This plugin was tested up till WooCommerce 2.0.20
+This plugin was tested up till WooCommerce 2.1.2

 This plugin development was sponsored by the [The Social Bees](http://thesocialbees.com/)

 == Installation ==
 1. Ensure that you have met the following requirements:
  * WordPress 3.5 or greater
- * PHP version 5.2.4 or greater
- * MySQL version 5.0 or greater
 2. Uncompress the plugin on your computer
 3. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.